wandb/docs/docs/guides/registry/configure_registry.md

 ---

 # Configure registry access
-Registries, and the linked artifacts inside of them, are scoped at the organization level.
-This means that teams within an organization can share artifacts linked in a registry.
+Registries, and the linked artifacts inside of them, belong to an organization.
+This means that teams within an organization can publish and consume artifacts linked to a registry, given the correct access control.

 Organization admins can limit who can access a registry by configuring user-defined roles for that registry.
 User defined roles are useful for fine-grained control on how specific members within an organization can interact with a registry.